-SECTION TEN - LEVELS OF DISCIPLINARY RESPONSES Levels of Responses Classroom, class beha avior and behaviors at school-related activities subject to Discipline Options/Responses are not limited to bus or repeated violations may result in a more severe response or referral to Code of Conduct Regulations options and response es including recommendations for expulsion.
-Starting at the beginning of each school year, in general, staff shall implement disciplinary Level 1 options/responses to a student in a progression beginning with the least severe disciplinary response.
-However, stricter discipline may be initially imposed if it is an appropriate disciplinary Classroom response to an infraction.
-Disciplinary options/responses a teacher or employee may use include: Intervention & Support a.
-Nonverbal redirection and/or teacher proximity; (Teacher) b.
-Verbal/individualized redirection or reprimand; c.
-Conduct a teacher-student conference; d.
-Loss of privileges e.
-Implementation of PBIS Classroom Minor Behavior Tracking Form; f.
-Contact parent by email, note or telephone call; Written notification to parents of disruptive or unacceptable behavior with a copy provided to the principal; B. Referral of the student to a school counselor, social worker, mental health professional and/or certified school psychologist; c.
-Oral or written reprimand; d.
-Assignment of remedial work; e.
+Starting at the beginning of each school year, in general, staff shall implement disciplinary options/responses to a student in a progression beginning with the least severe disciplinary response.
+However, stricter discipline may be initially imposed if it is an appropriate disciplinary response to an infraction.
+Disciplinary options/responses a teacher or employee may use include:

+- a.
+Nonverbal redirection and/or teacher proximity; - b.
+Verbal/individualized redirection or reprimand; - c.
+Conduct a teacher-student conference; - d.
+Loss of privileges - e.
+Implementation of PBIS Classroom Minor Behavior Tracking Form; - f.
+Contact parent by email, note or telephone call; - Written notification to parents of disruptive or unacceptable behavior with a copy provided to the principal; - Referral of the student to a school counselor, social worker, mental health professional and/or certified school psychologist; - c.
+Oral or written reprimand; - d.
+Assignment of remedial work; - e.
 Impose other disciplinary measures approved by the principal and the faculty of the school and in compliance with School Board policy.

-When a student's behavior prevents the orderly instruction of other students or poses an immediate threat to the safety or physical wellbeing of any student or teacher or when a student violates the school's code of conduct, the teacher may have the student immediately removed from the teacher's classroom and placed in the custody of the principal or designee.
+\When a student's behavior prevents the orderly instruction of other students or poses an immediate threat to the safety or physical wellbeing of any student or teacher or when a student violates the school's code of conduct, the teacher shall have the student immediately removed from the teacher's classroom and placed in the custody of the principal or designee.